 - Ability to work independently and with diverse groups of people.

 - Strong verbal and written communication skills.

-- Committed to our mission of “…empowering children and their families to reach their full potential through advocacy, education and services.
+- Committed to a mission of “…empowering children and their families to reach their full potential through advocacy, education and services.
 As Communities In Schools, we surround students with a community of support, empowering them to stay in school and achieve in life.”

 - Strong ability to cultivate, build, and maintain relationships.

 - Take initiative and actively seek to deepen current donor relationships and cultivate new ones.

 - Confident and professional when interacting with donors, foundations, etc.

 - Ability to stay calm in stressful situations.